About shop visit conversions

 It’s also important to note that even when the reports present small numbers, our privacy techniques ensure that shop visit data can’t be tied to individual people.

 How to set up shop visit conversion tracking

 If you meet the above requirements and are interested in seeing shop visit conversions, contact your Google Ads dedicated account manager.
-If you're able to start using this feature, conversions from shop visits will be added to the 'All conversions' and 'View-through conversions' columns in your campaign reports (learn more about how to view shop visit conversions).
+If you're able to start using this feature, conversions from shop visits will be added to the "All conversions" and "View-through conversions" columns in your campaign reports (learn more about how to view shop visit conversions).
 You'll also see a new conversion action called 'shop visits' added to your conversion reports.
-If you can't see shop visit data in your account and believe you qualify, then contact your Google Ads representative.
+If you don't see shop visit data in your account and believe you qualify, reach out to your Google Ads representative.